Shelly L. Ewald

 (703) 749-1000

-“Partner Shelly Ewald is singled out by clients as ‘an excellent advocate for her construction clients’, and for having ‘a penchant for winning very favorable verdicts and judgments, even when the fact situation may not appear the most favorable at first’.” – Legal 500 US
+Clients also highlight her as “an excellent advocate for her construction clients,” noting her “penchant for winning very favorable verdicts and judgments, even when the facts may initially appear unfavorable.” – Legal 500 US

-• Best Lawyers in America, Construction Law (Construction Disputes, Government Contracts) and Construction Litigation Categories – 2008-2023
+• Best Lawyers in America, Washington DC Construction Law (Construction Disputes, Government Contracts) and Construction Litigation Categories – 2008-2026

 • Top Verdicts, 2018